azonenberg/starshipraider/README.md

 * CLARKE (Edith Clarke, first female EE professor in USA): the original STARSHIPRAIDER project

 ## Oscilloscopes

-Individual instrument projects are named after famous electrical engineers who made major contributions to the field of test equipment design.

 All are 8 channels??